damianhakert/damianhakert.github.io/source/posts/2016-08-04-continuous-integration-and-deployment-with-gitlab.html.md

 For non-SaaS companies, it’s getting **automation technologies to integrate**.
 {: .alert .alert-success}

-Well, with GitLab, we have all of this technology, **integrated into one single UI**.
-With [GitLab 8.10] on, you can actually [perform Manual Actions], and deploy manually your application with a click of a button:
+Well, with GitLab, we have all of this technology, **fully-integrated into one single UI**.
+With [GitLab 8.10] on, you can actually [perform Manual Actions], and deploy manually your application with a click of a button, making Continuous Delivery easier than ever:

+![Continuous Delivery - deploy to staging]{: .shadow}

-![Continuous Delivery with GitLab]{: .shadow}
+![Continuous Delivery - deploy to production]{: .shadow}

 ### Continuous Deployment

 Our website, [about.GitLab.com], is **continuously deployed**.
-Every time we merge to the `master` branch, the code is tested, built, and deployed, passing through the entire [pipeline][com-pipe].
+Every time we merge to the `master` branch, the code is tested, built, and deployed to production, passing through the entire [pipeline][com-pipe].
 There's no further manual action that triggers the deployment: it is an automated process, controlled by GitLab CI.

 Other great examples of companies that adopted Continuous Deployment are [Flickr] and [Etsy].